Punctured tubular neighborhoods and stable homotopy at infinity: Appendix: quadratic orientations and isomorphisms, cycles and degree

 which is natural in $(\bar X,X,\partial X)$, covariantly functorial for proper maps, and contravariantly functorial for \'etale maps.
 Via this isomorphism, we can study stable motivic homotopy types at infinity through the geometric construction of punctured tubular neighborhoods.
 This perspective helps us clarify a few simple and unifying principles across motivic $\infty$-categories.
 For example, we generalize Wildeshaus' analytic invariance theorem for boundary motives \cite[Theorem 5.1]{Wild1}: A closed pair of $S$-schemes $(X,Z)$ means a closed immersion $Z\not\hookrightarrow X$ of $S$-schemes, and a morphism $\phi\colon (Y,T)\to (X,Z)$ is an $S$-morphism $\phi\colon Y\to X$ such that $\phi^{-1}(Z)=T$.
 Suppose $f:T \rightarrow Z$ is an isomorphism that extends to an isomorphism of the respective formal completions $\mathfrak f:\hat Y_T \rightarrow \hat X_Z$.
 If $S$ is an excellent scheme, \Cref{thm:analytic} shows that there exists a canonical isomorphism

-In particular, the stable motivic homotopy type at infinity functor satisfies analytical invariance.
+In particular, the stable motivic homotopy type at infinity functor satisfies analytical invariance. \Cref{prop:iso_compute_pre_Mumford} provides a way of identifying punctured tubular neighborhoods, without appealing to orientations, in terms of (the homotopy fiber of) a geometrically defined fundamental class.
 In \Cref{section:Mumford}, we employ punctured tubular neighborhoods to study a theory of motivic plumbing on surfaces; this constitutes a refinement and extension of Mumford's seminal work in \cite{mumfordihes}.
-It is also a successful transportation of a construction from surgery theory into motivic homotopy, extending the ideas of \cite{zbMATH05918255}.
-The setting is a closed pair $(X,D)$, where $X/S$ has relative dimension two and is smooth in a neighborhood of $D$.
-We assume $D$ is a divisor on $X$ which is proper and with smooth reduced crossings over $S$, see \Cref{df:normal_crossing}.
-As in \cite{mumfordihes} we assume the components $(D_i)_{i \in I}$ of $D$ are rational curves.
-It turns out that $\htp_S(D)$ is a sum of an Artin object $\mathcal D$\footnote{By analogy with the case of motives, it is the smallest $\infty$-category containing $\Pi_S(V)$ for $V/S$ finite \'etale, and stable under suspensions, homotopy (co)fibers.} depending on the intersections of the $(D_i)$'s and the ``geometric" part $\bigoplus_{i \in I} \un_S(1)[2]$. \Cref{thm:smhatoomatrix-general} identifies the punctured tubular neighborhood $\TN_S(X,D)$, or equivalently $\htp^\infty_S(X-D)$ when $X/S$ is proper, with the homotopy fiber of a naturally induced map
+It provides a successful transportation of a construction from surgery theory into motivic homotopy, extending the ideas of \cite{zbMATH05918255}.
+The setting is a closed pair \((X, D)\) consisting of a smooth surface \(X\) over a field \(k\), along with a normal crossing divisor \(D\) in \(X\) that is proper over \(k\).
+We will refer to this pair as a \emph{log-pair over \(k\)}.
+Additionally, as stated in \Cref{num:hyp_Mumford1}, we assume that for all \(i \in I\), the component \(D_i\) has a rational point \(x_i \in D_i(k)\) that does not belong to any other components of \(D\).